-The Ultimate Bali Travel Guide for First-timers
+The Ultimate Bali Travel Guide for First Timers

-Bali is located in the Indian ocean, it’s by far the most famous of the more than 17,000 islands of Indonesia.
-The island sits east of Java (the most populous island of the world) and west of Lombok.
+Bali is located in the Indian Ocean, it’s by far the most famous of the more than 17,000 islands of Indonesia.
+The island sits east of Java (the most populous island in the world) and west of Lombok.
 I know it seems like a tiny island on the map but actually Bali is pretty big: the distance is 145 km from west to east and 85 km from north to south.
 Apart from the main island, the Nusa Islands (Nusa Lembongan, Nusa Ceningan and Nusa Penida) also belong to Bali.

 If you only want to visit Bali for less than 30 days then you don’t have to apply for a visa and you can enter for free.
-However this is only true for like 170 countries, so please check the official list before arriving, just to be on the safe side.
+However, this is only true for like 170 countries so please check the official list before arriving just to be on the safe side.

 Money in Bali